Curriculum Statement2019 - 2020

 From Foundation Stage, children are taught letter formation and joins following our cursive handwriting scheme, which enables children to develop an independent, mature style of writing.
 Good presentation is expected at all times and displaying children’s work is an integral part of this process.
 Ultimately we want each child to develop a fluent, legible and attractive style of handwriting.

-Grammar and Punctuation sessions are introduced from Year 2 upwards and are daily.
+Grammar and Punctuation sessions are introduced from Y2 upwards and are daily.
 We follow the No Nonsense Spelling scheme.

 Mathematics / Numeracy